A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-A \emph{realization} of a state $(A, \mathcal{M})$ is a mapping $P$ that assigns to every pair $(t,t') \in \mathcal{M}$ a walk $(t,t')$ from $t$ to $t'$ in $G$ in such a manner that the walks $\{P(u,v) \colon (t,t') \in \mathcal{M}\}$ together visit all terminals of $A$.
+A \emph{realization} of a state $(A, \mathcal{M})$ is a mapping $P$ that assigns to every pair $(t,t') \in \mathcal{M}$ a walk $P(t,t')$ from $t$ to $t'$ in $\Ggrid$ in such a manner that the walks $\{P(t,t') \colon (t,t') \in \mathcal{M}\}$ together visit all terminals of $A$.
 The {\em{weight}} of a realization is the sum of the weights of all walks in it.
 In our dynamic programming algorithm we shall compute a realization $P_{(A,\mathcal{M})}$ for every state $(A, \mathcal{M})$, in the order of increasing size of $A$.

-Given two walks $Q_1$ and $Q_2$, a \emph{concatenation} of $Q_1$ and $Q_2$ is a walk consisting of the walk $Q_1$, then a shortest path from the ending point of $Q_1$ to the starting vertex of $Q_2$, and then the walk $Q_2$.
+Given two walks $Q_1$ and $Q_2$ with endpoints in $T$, a \emph{concatenation} of $Q_1$ and $Q_2$ is a walk consisting of the walk $Q_1$, then the canonical path from the ending point of $Q_1$ to the starting vertex of $Q_2$, and then the walk $Q_2$.
 This definition naturally generalizes to concatenations of longer sequences of walks.